dbrandman/Supersocket/README.md

 Alice will send a message to Bob, and anyone else who will be in her contact list.

 There's a lot more functionality; this tool is very extensively documented.

 Special thanks to [Ben Shanahan](https://github.com/benshanahan1 "Ben Shanahan's github") for creating the Display tool used for debugging!
+For the most up-to-date version of the Display tool, check out the [Display repository](https://github.com/benshanahan1/display "Display Library").